Gun Violence and the 2020 Session

 Bills We are Supporting:

-Handgun Permit Review Board The General Assembly will need to override the Governor Hogan ’s veto of the bill to repeal the Handgun Permit Review Board, which had been used to override State Police denials of carry permits, and to direct all appeals to the Office of Administrative Hearings (OAH).
-Marylanders to Prevent Gun Violence is supporting a veto override early in the 2020 session.
-The both houses are scheduled to consider vetoes on January 30 at their sessions which begin at 10:00 a.m.
+Handgun Permit Review Board On January 30, both houses of the General Assembly overrode the Governor Hogan ’s veto of the bill to repeal the Handgun Permit Review Board, which had been used to override State Police denials of carry permits, and to direct all appeals to the Office of Administrative Hearings (OAH).

-The Maryland chapter of Moms Demand Action for Gun Sense in America is supporting the House leadership ’s House Bill 4: Background checks for Rifles & Shotguns which would close a loophole in the background check process for long gun (rifle and shotgun) transfers by requiring a licensed firearms dealer to facilitate private long gun sales.
+The Maryland chapter of Moms Demand Action for Gun Sense in America is supporting HB 4/SB 208: Background checks for Rifles & Shotguns, which would close a loophole in the background check process for long gun (rifle and shotgun) transfers by requiring a licensed firearms dealer to facilitate private long gun sales.
 While it will not require long gun owners to get a license, it will result in tens of thousands of additional background checks conducted.

-Untraceable Firearms Legislation is needed to ban all untraceable guns, including 3D printed guns and firearms assembled by kits.
+Untraceable Firearms (HB 910/SB 958) Legislation is needed to ban all untraceable guns, including 3D printed guns and firearms assembled by kits.

 3D-Printed Guns, which are plastic guns capable of shooting live ammunition and made in a 3D printer.